 - pages that you accessed and documents downloaded; and

 - the type of browser you were using.

 Cookies may be used on our website.
-Cookies are pieces of information that a website transfers to a computer’s hard drive for record keeping purposes.
+Not to be confused with the edible kind, cookies are pieces of information that a website transfers to a computer’s hard drive for record keeping purposes.
 Most web browsers are set to accept cookies and do not personally identify the user.

 Purpose of Collection

-Legalite may require your personal information for the following reasons:
+Legalite may need your personal information for the following reasons:

 - to respond to your enquiries or consultation request via our website;

 - so we can do our thang, a.k.a provide you with legal services;